zailakibo/bonking/README.md

 # Bonking

-This is a lottery-like program.
+This is a lottery-like or raffe program.

 A promoter can raffle an NFT or an amount of tokens.